jkarlin929/react-router/README.md

   }
 ```

 Once the parameter is captured it's stored within the `this.props.match.params` object as a key\value pair.
-This

 In `Room.jsx`: